kitUIN/ChatImage/README_EN.md

 than it will transfer to image

-**If you use local pictures, only you can see them**

-support display GIF
+support display GIF and local image

 ![quick](https://chatimage.kituin.fun/img/quick.png)